VisualComputing/showcase/content/_index.md

 {{< /hint >}}

 {{< hint info >}}
-If you changed the repo named don't forget to update all the js related (both sketches and assets) urls.
+If you changed the repo name don't forget to update all the js related (both sketches and assets) urls.
 {{< /hint >}}